Lifestyle and Lifespan

-The dominant male chuckwalla is easily recognized due to a change in color from a dull gray to a rusty red color, showing off his position among other males.
+The dominant male chuckwalla is easily recognized due to a change in color from a dull gray to a rusty red, showing off his position among other males.

 Stebbins, Robert C. Peterson's Field Guides: Western Reptiles & Amphibians 1985 Houghton Mifflin Co., Boston/New York